 My ancestor, John, left Greenville County prior to 1830 for Georgia with much of his family and eventually settled in Alabama.

 These Chandlers of Greenville County, South Carolina, are members of the 7A group and descendants of the JRR > Joseph line.

 Bowden Junction, GA

-Top: The Chandlers' Inn sign - note the candle in the sign's "window" in the close up and the beautiful scenery beind the sign in the photo at right.
+Top: The Chandlers’ Inn sign – note the candle in the sign’s “window” in the close-up and the beautiful scenery behind the sign.

 Chandler Motor Company was incorporated in Cleveland, Ohio, in 1913, with Frederick C. Chandler as president.
 In 1929 the company was sold to Hupp Motor Works.
 DNA science has now made it possible to know that the family of Frederick Chandler belongs to genetic Chandler family #62 (as designated by the Chandler DNA Project), whose earliest known ancestor is Benjamin Chandler, born 1780 in Gloucestershire, England.
 In addition to an automobile manufacturer, that genetic family has produced a future King of England.
 George, infant son of Kate Middleton, now Duchess of Cambridge, and England’s Prince William, is a Chandler descendant through his mother’s line.

 Photo courtesy of Marie Kelch, daughter of CCMC member Harold Wintz, owner of the 1914 Chandler.
 See an advertisement for Chandler Motor Company elsewhere on this page.